CeRA: Breaking the Linear Ceiling of Low-Rank Adaptation with Non-linearity Retained at Inference: Experiments

 \subsection{Qualitative Analysis: Escaping the Linear Trap}

-Although perplexity and effective rank provide quantitative evidence of CeRA's superiority, it is crucial to examine how this translates into actual reasoning capabilities.
-We conduct a qualitative case study using the MathInstruct dataset to analyze the generation behavior of both models.

-We specifically focus on iterative reasoning tasks, such as calculating the trajectory of a logistic map defined by $x_{n+1} = r x_n (1 - x_n)$.
-These problems are particularly challenging because they require the model to maintain and update a dynamic hidden state over multiple time steps without succumbing to error accumulation or state collapse.
+Although quantitative metrics provide solid evidence of CeRA's superiority, it is crucial to examine how capacity expansion translates into actual reasoning capabilities.
+We conduct qualitative case studies.
+This section shows an iterative reasoning task.
+Iterative problems are challenging because they require the model to maintain and update a dynamic hidden state across multiple time steps without incurring error accumulation or state collapse.

-\paragraph{Rank Collapse vs. Dynamic Tracking.} Table~\ref{tab:case_study} presents a representative example.
-The task requires the model to compute a non-linear recursion. \begin{itemize} \item LoRA (rank 512): Despite having a high rank, LoRA exhibits a phenomenon we term \textit{state collapse}.
-After correctly calculating the first two steps, the model fails to update its internal representation for the next iteration.
-It degenerates into a repetitive loop, outputting the same value ($0.8719$) for all subsequent steps.
-This suggests that the linear subspace of LoRA is too rigid to capture the continuous curvature of the logistic function, effectively hitting a ``linear ceiling.''

-\item CeRA (rank 128): In contrast, CeRA demonstrates robust \textit{dynamic tracking}.
-It successfully recognizes that the value of $x_n$ must change at every step.
-Although CeRA utilizes a significantly smaller rank budget ($r=128$), its non-linear gating mechanism (SiLU) and the dropping mechanism allow the model to switch contexts and project the hidden states into a broader manifold. \end{itemize}
+Table~\ref{tab:case_study} presents a representative example.
+LoRA ($r=512$) exhibits state collapse.
+After correctly calculating the first three steps, the model fails to update its internal representation for the next iteration.
+It degenerates into a loop and outputs the same value at every following step, suggesting that LoRA's linear space is perhaps too rigid to capture the hidden dynamics of the recursive function.
+In contrast, CeRA, even with a smaller rank, recognizes that the value must change at each step.
+Although CeRA uses a smaller rank budget, its nonlinear components enable the model to project hidden states into a broader representation space, thereby escaping the linear trap.

-\paragraph{Interpretation.} This qualitative difference aligns with our spectral analysis.
-The ``heavy tail'' in CeRA's singular value spectrum reflects its ability to encode subtle state changes required for multi-step reasoning.
-LoRA's rank collapse in the spectral domain manifests itself directly as repetitive generation in the text domain.
+Additional cases in both directions---including problems where LoRA's extra capacity does help, such as complex-number arithmetic---are collected in Appendix~\ref{app:cases}.